Saturday, May 1, 2010

 The Aeolian organ sits in the reception hall -- photo Smithsonian Institution Archives

-For over 30 years, the Carnegies had resided in a brownstone mansion next to the Vanderbilt's lavish 5th Avenue chateau.
+For over 30 years, the Carnegies had resided in a brownstone mansion next to the Vanderbilt's lavish Fifth Avenue chateau.
 Carnegie longed to escape Millionaire's Row where he found the ostentatious behavior of his neighbors distasteful and irresponsible.
 He felt that the duty of the wealthy was to patronize the arts and to enable those of lesser means to enjoy education and enriched lives.

-What he got was a neo-Georgian English country estate surrounded by a heavy cast iron fence and, without a doubt, the largest lawn and garden in the City -- a far cry from the French confections of other millionaires.
-Completed in 1903 it was four stories high, including the attic, its basement descending another three levels.
-There were 64 rooms.
+Babb, Cook & Willard produced a neo-Georgian English country estate surrounded by a heavy cast iron fence and, without a doubt, the largest lawn and garden in the City.
+A far cry from the French confections of other millionaires, the dignified brick and limestone residence was completed in 1903.
+Four stories high, including the attic, its basement descending another three levels.
+Inside were 64 rooms.

 photo Cooper Hewitt Museum